frappe/erpnext_documentation/user/manual/en/stock/stock-settings.md

 A [Material Request](/docs/user/manual/en/stock/material-request) will be raised automatically when stock reached the re-order level defined in the [Item form](/docs/user/manual/en/stock/item#34-automatic-reordering).

 ### 9.2 Notify by Email on the creation of automatic Material Request
-An email will be sent to notify the User with the role 'Account Manager' when an automatic Material Request is created.
+An email will be sent to notify the User with the role 'Purchase Manager' when an automatic Material Request is created.

 ## 10. Freeze Stock Entries